Netatalk/netatalk/doc/manual/Authentication.md

 separate files managed with **afppasswd**:

 - **Randnum** uses the legacy *afppasswd* file.
-It requires a key file alongside the Randnum password file (same path with a `.key` suffix), and refuses to load when the key file is missing or unavailable.
-Create `<passwd file>.key` containing 16 hex characters (8 bytes) and restrict permissions (for example, owner-readable only).
+It requires a key file alongside the Randnum password file (same path with a `.key` suffix).
+  **afppasswd -r -c** creates this key file if it is missing and validates an existing one; password updates refuse to proceed unless the key file is present and valid.
+The Randnum UAM logs a startup warning when the key file is missing or invalid, but authentication and password changes still fail until it is fixed.
 Stored passwords are DES-encrypted using that key.

-  For example, a valid key file begins with 16 hexadecimal characters, such as `0123456789ABCDEF`; Randnum reads those first 16 bytes as the key material, so a trailing newline after them is harmless.
+  The key file must contain exactly 16 hexadecimal characters, such as `0123456789ABCDEF`, with an optional trailing newline.
 Generate a fresh random key for each server instead of reusing this example value.

 - **SRP** uses *afppasswd.srp*, which stores per-user salts and verifiers.